amyyu116/wardial/README.md

 Find the `FIXME (Task 1)` comment inside the `wardial` function, and follow the instructions to make the doctests pass.
-Note that the doctests can take up to an hour to run, and it is okay to move onto task 2 without waiting for the doctests to finish.
+Note that the doctests can take up to an hour to run, and it's okay to move onto task 2 without waiting for the doctests to finish.

 **Task 2:**